zxsted/ChatBot_QA_System_for_Education_Domain/README.md

 # ChatBot-QA-System-for-S-P-Jain-

 This chatbot has been designed with the intention to answer queries related to admission, programs etc. offered at SP Jain School of Global Management.
-It intends to answer queries of visitors of the SP Jain website.
+It aims to resolve queries of the sp jain website visitors

 ### To run/test the bot: